hyeongjun-dev/hyeongjun-dev/README.md

 </div>

 ### Activities
-* [Tech Youtuber](https://youtube.com/@0xdevlog), to educate and share experiences in software development
 * Filed a patent on the LINE corp, 'Based on blockchain, user-focused reward advertising': efficient advertising system by organizing payment and compensation based on user interest.

 ### Latest Articles